The first step in the treatment of early breast cancer is usually surgery to remove the cancer from the breast.

 The aims of surgery are:

-- To obtain tissue for testing, in order to find out what other treatment is needed
+- To obtain tissue for testing, in order to make an accurate diagnosis and plan appropriate treatment.

-Depending on the size and location of your tumour, your surgeon may recommend either breast conserving surgery (otherwise known as lumpectomy, partial mastectomy, or wide local excision) or mastectomy (removal of the whole breast).
+Depending on the size and location of your tumour, your surgeon may recommend either breast conserving surgery (where only the cancer is removed, otherwise known as lumpectomy, partial mastectomy, or wide local excision) or mastectomy (removal of the whole breast).
 In some cases, women may be able to choose which option is preferable for them.

 To help you make decisions about what kind of surgery to have, use our surgery decision chart.